shmul95/glados/docs/AST.md

 **Function calls** like `(+ 1 2)` get handled by `handleCall`, which do arithmetic and comparisons with arguments.

 **If statements** evaluate the condition first, then pick the right branch based on whether it's true or false.

+**Lambda evaluation** is handled specially.
+When a lambda is called:
+1. The function's arguments are evaluated
+2. Parameters are bound to the evaluated arguments
+3. A new environment is created by combining the bindings with the lambda's closure environment
+4. The body is evaluated in this new environment

+This ensures proper lexical scoping and closure behavior.

 ### Arithmetic and comparisons